Botanicposters/Botanicposters/README.md

 - 👋 Hello, I’m @Botanicposters.
-I'm here because learning to code for my future. have a nice day
+I'm here because I'm learning to code for my future.
+Have a nice day